Keyrosin/ResolutionSwitchTool/README.md

 1. Place `resolution_switch.py` somewhere convenient (for example in `C:\Tools\ResolutionSwitchTool`).
 2. Create a shortcut that points to
-   `pythonw.exe C:\Tools\ResolutionSwitchTool\resolution_switch.py`.
+   `python.exe C:\Tools\ResolutionSwitchTool\resolution_switch.py`.
-3. (Optional) Edit the shortcut properties to "Run: Minimized" so no console is shown.
+3. Pin the shortcut to the taskbar for one-click toggling.

-4. Pin the shortcut to the taskbar for one-click toggling.
+The script hides its console window automatically so it can run silently when triggered from the taskbar.
+If you need to debug it from a terminal, add the `--show-console` flag to keep the window visible.

 Running the script without arguments toggles between: